rfeinberg3/ecomAssistant/documentation/README.md

 - **REST APIs**: Scalable and efficient API calls for knowledge base development.

 ## User Stories
-- As an e-commerce user looking to sell used items, I would like to list my item at a reasonable price, as to attract potiental buyers quickly.
+- As an e-commerce user looking to sell used items, I would like to list my items at a reasonable price, to attract potential buyers quickly.
-- As an AI developer I would like a tool that allows me to easily scrape useful data about items from e-commerece websites.
+- As an AI developer I would like a tool that allows me to easily scrape useful data about items from e-commerce websites.
-- As a developer (especially one new to this programs code) I would like to be able to easily integrate this program with another e-commerce API, another RAG model, or a different database service.
+- As a developer (especially one new to this program's code) I would like to easily integrate this program with another e-commerce API, another RAG model, or a different database service.

 ## Why Microservices?